 Decision-making about resource use will provide for community participation and environmental justice.”

-Actions from this policy that work towards these goals include:
+Actions from this policy that work toward these goals include:

-1.1 Establish a well-resourced and politically independent Ocean Commission to develop and establish Te Tiriti-based ocean governance of our entire marine area, including the Exclusive Economic Zone (EEZ) and to advise Government on legislative, policy and institutional reform.
+• Establish a well-resourced and politically independent Ocean Commission to develop and establish Te Tiriti-based ocean governance of the entire marine area, including the Exclusive Economic Zone, and advise the Government on legislative, policy, and institutional reform.
+(1.1)

-2.1 Reform fisheries and marine protection legislation and establish a national, comprehensive, and coherent system of no-take, marine protected areas.
+• Reform fisheries and marine protection legislation, including establishing a national, comprehensive, and coherent system of no-take marine protected areas.
+(2.1.1)

-5.1 Phase out bottom trawling, prioritising seamounts and areas with high levels of sequestered carbon and biodiversity for protection.
+• Ending bottom trawling, prioritising seamounts and areas with high levels of sequestered carbon and biodiversity for protection.
+(5.1.2)

-This policy is one of several Green Party policies that focus on Environmental Protection.
-The mauri of the oceans is also connected to human activity on land, notably Agriculture and Rural Affairs, Forestry, Housing and Sustainable Communities, Transport, and Waste and Hazardous Substances.
-Climate Change is also an important connection.
+This policy is one of several that focus on Biodiversity and Environmental Regeneration, alongside Freshwater and Land Use and Soils.
+The mauri of the oceans is connected to human activity on land, notably Agriculture, Forestry, Housing and Sustainable Communities, and Waste and Hazardous Substances.
+Climate Change also impacts marine health.
+For acute marine crisis response, see our Emergency Management Policy.
+See also our policies on coastal Transport and wave and tidal Energy

 DOWNLOAD FULL POLICY